tathxo/DSAP/apworld/dsr/docs/setup_en.md

 1. First method: Add `PROTON_REMOTE_DEBUG_CMD="/full/path/to/DSAP.Desktop.exe" %command%` to your steam Launch Options to run both DSAP and DS:R in the same environment.
 * The path should include `\` (backslash) escape character before any spaces.
 2. Second method: Download the `launch_dsr.sh` batch file from the main directory of the repo.
 Put it and `DSAP.Desktop.exe` into the same folder as the `DarkSoulsRemastered.exe`.
 Then, add it to steam as a non-steam game, using `Proton GE Latest`, and run it.
-* If launching it from Steam doesn't work, try running `launch_dsr.sh` without going through Steam.
+* If launching it from Steam with ProtonGE doesn't work, disable the "Force the use of a specific Steam Play compatibility tool" option and run it again.
 **Whichever method you use, please test before running this in a public or group multiworld!**
 * For unknown reasons, for some players the first method does not work, but the second does.
 * The overlay probably will not work, and instead show a solid black box.
 It is recommended to toggle it off before connecting.